 Name Description Confluence Page Gadget The Confluence page gadget allows you to show content from a page on your Confluence site in a gadget.
 You can optionally configure the gadget to display links to view and/or edit the page on your Confluence site.
 The page gadget can also be displayed in canvas view, so that it takes up all of the space provided by your dashboard.
 Activity Stream Gadget The activity stream gadget is similar to the recently updated macro and shows a list of the most recently changed content within your Confluence site.
 Confluence News Gadget The Confluence news gadget is an example of a 'news feed' gadget that shows a list of recent Conflue nce Product Blogs and events at Atlassian.
-Confluence Quicknav Gadget The Confluence QuickNav gadget provides the Quick Navigation Aid functionality for searching the Confluence site.
-For more information on how to use this feature, refer to the Quick Navigation Aid section of Search.
+Confluence QuickNav Gadget The QuickNav Gadget allows you to add the quick navigation functionality to search your Confluence site.